Acct 107 – Accounting Principles I

 Basic accounting principles and practices, including the preparation of basic financial statements, account uses, accruals and deferrals.

-Prerequisite: Minimum grade of C in ACCT 107
+Prerequisite: Minimum grade of C or better in ACCT 107

 BIOL 104/BIOL 104L

-A study of the origin and structure of cells, energy transformation, the structure and function of major organ systems, inheritance, reproduction and development.
-Emphasis is on human biology.
+A study of the origin and structure of cells, energy transformation, the structure and function of major organ systems, inheritance, reproduction, and development.
 Laboratory included.

 BIOL 151/BIOL 151L

-This course surveys basic concepts of biology with an emphasis on field-oriented disciplines, including ecology, zoology, botany and macroevolution.
-Laboratory included.
+This course surveys basic concepts of biology with an emphasis on field-oriented disciplines, including ecology, zoology, botany, and macroevolution.
+Course includes both lecture and laboratory content.

 BIOL 152/BIOL 152L

-This course surveys basic concepts of biology with an emphasis on lab-oriented disciplines, including cell biology, physiology, genetics and evolutionary mechanisms.
-Laboratory included.
+This course surveys basic concepts of biology with an emphasis on lab-oriented disciplines, including cell biology, physiology, genetics, and evolutionary mechanisms.
+Course includes both lectures and laboratory content.

 BIOL 233/BIOL 233L

 The first course of a two-semester sequence which surveys the human as a functioning organism.
-The first semester will emphasize the basic structure of the cellular system, tissue histology, the integumentary system, cardiovascular system, respiratory system, nervous system and skeletomuscular system.
-Course includes both lecture and laboratory exercises.
+The first semester will emphasize the basic structure of the cellular system, tissue histology, the integumentary system, cardiovascular system, respiratory system, nervous system, and skeletomuscular system.
+Course includes both lecture and laboratory content.

 BIOL 234/BIOL 234L